 A strange thing happened in the stratosphere

 High above Earth's tropics, a pattern of winds changed recently in a way that scientists had never seen in more than 60 years of consistent measurements. [read...]

 China's top legislature has ratified the Paris global climate agreement, state news agency Xinhua reports. [read...]

 NewsleTERRE Current Issue

-- Environmental Education Training
+- Environmental Education Training Program

 "TERRE believes children are the future of our nation and they will be responsible for our sustainable survival.
 By taking it as a objective TERRE Policy Centre is introducing environmental education games in the manner of playing cards and Snake & Ladder.
 These Environmental Based Games aim at Educating and Training Shcool children regarding Current Environmental issues."